 Best clubs in San Francisco

-The DJs at Club Raven, Raven Bar’s weekly Friday and Saturday night dance parties, specialize in dancey, feel-good nostalgia, spinning pop, hip-hop and R&B from the 1990s to today.
+The DJs at Club Raven, Raven Bar’s weekly Friday and Saturday night dance parties, specialize in dancey, feel-good nostalgia—They spin pop, hip-hop and R&B from the 1990s to today.
 Two dance floors are laid out across the venue’s upper and lower levels, with resident VJ Mark Andrus showcasing music videos upstairs.
-Drink specials and nostalgia combine on Throwback Thursdays for a blast from the past, MTV-style.

 This sprawling SoMa lounge spans two stages, seven bars, and four dance floors and boasts an eclectic lineup featuring burlesque dancers, live bands, and experimental DJs spinning to mind-bending visuals.
 But DNA is best known for its infamous Saturday night event: Bootie SF.
 The long-running dance party is all about the mashup, combining pop hits (think: Britney vs. Taylor or Gen X vs. Millennials) in a superfun, dancetastic way.

 Madrone isn’t a club every night.
 As its name suggests, the walls of this neighborhood bar on Divisadero Street showcase a wide variety of art, including paintings, mixed-media, video, and photography.
 That creative ethos, though, regularly spills over into Madrone Art Bar’s monthly calendar, which features a wide variety of dance parties, like Motown Mondays and the Rock Piano series, that fall way outside the typical club soundtrack. .
 Musical acts ranging from string trios to blues to piano rock take the stage several nights a week and are always rotating, so keep an eye on the calendar.

 Amid the glut of EDM at San Francisco’s clubs, Double Dutch is unique.
 The intimate Mission venue spins only old-school hip-hop and R&B against a backdrop of 1980s New York-inspired murals, graffiti and a giant, vintage boombox.
 Rotating and guest DJs spin familiar grooves nightly that will have you popping and locking your way back to the days when Run DMC and LL Cool J ruled the airwaves.